DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 Returns: Previous play speed factor

-> This function throws error if speed_factor is zero or less
+> This function throws error if `speed_factor` is zero or less

+> This function is disabled in rendering mode.
+Calls to this function in rendering mode will always result in error

 *************************************************

 ### `ShelshaObject LoadTextureBank(string filename)`

 Load Playground texture bank (TEXB).
-Uses [Shelsha](https://github.com/MikuAuahDark/Shelsha) LOVE library to load Playground TEXB and parse it's mesh data, so you should check Shelsha documentation for function reference.
+Uses [Shelsha](https://github.com/MikuAuahDark/Shelsha) LOVE2D library to load Playground TEXB and parse it's mesh data, so you should check Shelsha documentation for function reference.

 Parameters: